Universal optimality of $T$-avoiding spherical codes and designs: General linear programming theorems

-We remark that all polynomials for Theorem \ref{general-lp-des} in this paper will be of degree at most $\tau$ which means that the condition (B2) is already satisfied and one needs to check only the condition (B1).
+We remark that all polynomials for Theorem \ref{general-lp-des} in this paper will be of degree at most $\tau$ which means that we have to check only $f_0>0$ in the condition (B2) and the usually easy condition (B1).